Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 Bakery Areas We Build Flooring For

-Mixing & Prep Areas
+Mixing & Dough Prep Areas

-Dense, non-porous flooring for ingredient handling, dough prep, and routine cleaning under flour-heavy conditions.
+Dense, non-porous flooring for ingredient handling, dough prep and routine cleaning under flour-heavy conditions.

 Oven & Baking Zones

-Heavier-duty systems for areas exposed to heat, thermal cycling, hot cleaning, and tougher production demands.
+Heavier-duty systems for areas exposed to heat, hot cleaning, thermal cycling and tougher production demands.

 Packaging & Production Lines